 - Anyone who is required to be licensed in Florida, but who is not (read more about unlicensed contractor lien rights here)

-- Maintenance workers (work / materials provided must permanently improve the property)
+- Maintenance workers (In order to qualify for a mechanics lien in Florida, the work and/or materials provided must permanently improve the property)

 4) Do Not Exaggerate Your Lien Claim

-This one really applies nationwide, and not just in Florida.
-However, it’s particularly important in Florida, because filing a mechanics lien considered “fraudulent” is a 3rd degree felony.
-The tough part is distinguishing between a “mistake” or something subject to a “good faith argument” versus an actual willful or negligent exaggeration.
+This tip is not solely applicable to Florida, but it’s particularly important in Florida because filing a “fraudulent” mechanics lien is a 3rd degree felony in that state.
+While this seems easy enough to avoid, it can sometimes be tough to distinguish between a “mistake” or something subject to a “good faith argument” on one hand, and an actual willful or negligent exaggeration on the other.

-Florida does not allow lien claimants to include amounts within the mechanics lien for unapproved change orders, claims and lost profits on unperformed work, and other similar legally theoretical claims for damage payments.
-Similarly, lien claimants should not add costs or lien fees, interest or attorney fees to their Florida mechanics lien.
+Because Florida does not allow lien claimants to include amounts for unapproved change orders, amounts or lost profits for unperformed work, and other similar legally theoretical claims for damage payments within the mechanics lien, doing so can lead to a fraudulently exaggerated lien.
+Similarly, lien claimants should not add costs, lien fees, interest, or attorney fees to their Florida mechanics lien.

-While all of these amounts may be recoverable in litigation, they cannot be added to lien itself, as the mechanics lien law in Florida only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
-This is a typical rule all across the country, as we discussed previously in this post: What Costs Can I Include In A Mechanics Lien?
+There is no reason to include these amounts on the lien claim and face the risk of an exaggerated lien, because these amounts may be recoverable by the prevailing party in litigation.
+They specifically cannot be added to lien itself, however, because Florida mechanics lien law only allows lienors to encumber the property for the value of its actual permanent improvement to the property.
+This rule is typical throughout the country, and was discussed previously in the post: What Costs Can I Include In A Mechanics Lien?

-In Florida, as elsewhere, mechanic liens are only effective for a defined period of time.
-Once that time period is up, the lien expires as a matter of law unless you file a lawsuit to foreclose upon the property and the lien.
-The general rule in Florida is that the lien foreclosure action is due within 1 year from the lien’s recording.
+In Florida, just like everywhere else, mechanic liens are only effective for a specifically defined period of time.
+Once that time period passes, the lien expires as a matter of law unless you have filed a lawsuit to foreclose upon the property and the lien.
+The general rule in Florida is that the lien foreclosure action is due within 1 year from the date on which the lien was recorded.

-However, the 1 year foreclosure period can be shortened to as little as 60 or 20 days.
-It’s important to know these two exceptions:
+However, this 1 year foreclosure period can be shortened by the property owner to as little as 60 or 20 days via the following enforcement deadline e exceptions:

 - Foreclosure period is reduce to 60 days if the property owner serves a Notice of Contest of Lien (F.S.
 713.22(2)).